csoeller/PYME-test-env/Installation_notes.md

 python 3.11 builds can currently be fixed by manually applying the patch in [the merged fix](https://github.com/numpy/numpy/pull/27406).

+**Additional note**: now python 3.10 builds also fail in this way.
+Not sure what changed since seemingly numpy versions etc are the same across a couple of 3.10 envs I have.
+One from a few days agao where everything was fine, today with otherwise apparently identical settings it bombs.

 ### numpy 2.x

 Numpy 2.X has changed the cython interface for C code.
 From a quick inspection this needs fixes in a number of PYME type cython files.
 Not sure how to achieve the fixes yet, when skimming the docs no obvious migration path/example seemed to be discussed.
 Probably requires more digging.